 Introduction

-The scenario introduces vehicular data transfer optimization of 3GPP services based on providing location information and QoS information to Fog Nodes.
+The scenario introduces vehicular data transfer optimization of 3GPP services based on providing location information and QoS information to Edge/Fog Nodes.
 This enables adjustment of data transmission for individual 3GPP devices based on congestion levels of each location.

 Figure 7.3.2.1-1 illustrates the scenario of vehicular data transfer optimization.
-Vehicles transfer their collected data to a local Fog Node based on the data type, the time period and/or the traffic volume allocated by the Fog Node.
-In order to optimize the data transfer, the Fog Node collects the list of UEs active in each area and analyzes the congestion level in time series.
+Vehicles transfer their collected data to a local Edge/Fog Node based on the data type, the time period and/or the traffic volume allocated by the Edge/Fog Node.
+In order to optimize the data transfer, the Edge/Fog Node collects the list of UEs active in each area and analyzes the congestion level in time series.

 In this scenario, vehicular data is categorized as road map data and in-vehicle data, used by a road map service provider and a vehicular service provider respectively.
 The road map data are collected by vehicle on-board cameras/sensors (e.g. video camera, radar, LIDAR, GPS).
-Those cameras/sensors collect data on the surroundings of the vehicle periodically and send the data to a local Fog Node.
+Those cameras/sensors collect data on the surroundings of the vehicle periodically and send the data to a local Edge/Fog Node.
 However, the collected data can cause huge traffic volumes and might not be required to support low-latency communication.
 Thus, the road map data indicates a low-priority category for data transfer.
 On the other hand, in-vehicle data contains vehicular state (e.g. fuel state, battery charging alert, warning of oil pressure, current mileage count) and might be required to support low-latency communication.
 Therefore, the in-vehicle data indicates a high-priority category for data transfer.

-This scenario intends to mitigate the burdens on a Cloud Node and optimise data transfer by moving processing to the Fog Node and leveraging the capabilities of a 3GPP Core Network.
+This scenario intends to mitigate the burdens on a Cloud Node and optimise data transfer by moving processing to the Edge/Fog Node and leveraging the capabilities of a 3GPP Core Network.
 As a result, a Network/System operator can offer value-added services to a Service provider.

 Figure 7.3.2.1-1: Scenario of vehicular data transfer optimization

-Figure 7.3.2.1-2 illustrates how to transfer the road map data with a low-priority category to a Fog Node.
-The Fog Node retrieves the list of UEs active in Area 1a, 1b and 1c by a 3GPP Core Network, analyzes the congestion level at the areas and updates the congestion level of corresponding time and day of the week.
-The congestion level of each area might vary according to the time of day and the day of the week, so the Fog Node needs to analyze the congestion levels in the coverage area periodically.
-Vehicles transfer their road map data to the Fog Node based on the policy of data transfer as shown in Table 7.3.2.1-1.
-For example, when vehicles are in Area 1a with low congestion on Monday, 10:30 AM, they can transfer their collected map data to the Fog Node without restriction.
+Figure 7.3.2.1-2 illustrates how to transfer the road map data with a low-priority category to a Edge/Fog Node.
+The Edge/Fog Node retrieves the list of UEs active in Area 1a, 1b and 1c by a 3GPP Core Network, analyzes the congestion level at the areas and updates the congestion level of corresponding time and day of the week.
+The congestion level of each area might vary according to the time of day and the day of the week, so the Edge/Fog Node needs to analyze the congestion levels in the coverage area periodically.
+Vehicles transfer their road map data to the Edge/Fog Node based on the policy of data transfer as shown in Table 7.3.2.1-1.
+For example, when vehicles are in Area 1a with low congestion on Monday, 10:30 AM, they can transfer their collected map data to the Edge/Fog Node without restriction.
 In case of Area 1c with high congestion, vehicles can’t transfer their map data, so they might store the data in their temporary storage, transfer the data to their neighbor vehicles by V2V communication, or remove the data.
-In case of Area 1b with medium congestion, vehicles transfer the data by the time period and/or the traffic volume allocated by the Fog Node.
+In case of Area 1b with medium congestion, vehicles transfer the data by the time period and/or the traffic volume allocated by the Edge/Fog Node.